CarlosGtrz/TableManager/README.md

 In your procedure or routine, declare an instance, and start modifying your code:

     tm TableManager
-      CODE
+      CODE                               !Old code:
-      tm.Init(TBL:Record)                  !Old code:
+      tm.Init(TBL:Record)                !CLEAR(TBL:Record)
-      tm.AddRange(TBL:field,LOC:value)   !
-TBL:field = LOC:Value
+      tm.AddRange(TBL:field,LOC:value)   !TBL:field = LOC:Value
-      tm.SET(TBL:fieldKey)               !
-SET(TBL:fieldKey,TBL:fieldKey)
+      tm.SET(TBL:fieldKey)               !SET(TBL:fieldKey,TBL:fieldKey)
       ...

 ## Methods

 ### Init
     .Init
-    .Init( record )
+    .Init( record , n )

 Initializes the instance's conditions.
 If a record is passed, it also clears the record; and if the record's table has been used before, it clears its ranges and filters.
+Parameter `n` is like Clarion's `CLEAR` parameter: set to -1 or 1 to clear the fields to their minimum or maximum value, defaults to 0.

 *Parameters*
 * _record_ The label of a table's record.